The Best Composting Toilet Medium (and How to Use It)

 Sphagnum Peat Moss is formed from the partial decomposition of sphagnum moss.
 It is widely used in horticulture and gardening as a soil conditioner or a component in potting mixes.

 However, functioning peatland ecosystems are some of the most carbon rich terrestrial ecosystems on earth, storing up to 30 times more carbon per hectare than a healthy tropical rainforest.
-Globally peatlands lock-up an estimated 550 billion tonnes of CO2e.
+Globally peatlands lock-up an estimated 550 billion tons of CO2e.

 I tried to determine if it was sustainable while researching this article but couldn’t get a satisfactory answer.
 There is a lot of debate on the internet about the sustainability of Peat Moss with information from producers that it is renewable at our current rate of consumption.
 In the UK, compost is now peat free for consumer use by law and will be for commercial use in due course.

-Because peat bogs are so valuable for the climate crisis, I’d prefer not to encourage people to consume more of a natural resource when there’s alternative waste streams we can use for the same purpose..
+Because peat bogs are so valuable for the climate crisis, I’d prefer not to encourage people to consume more of a natural resource when there’s alternative waste streams we can use for the same purpose.

 Sugarcane Bagasse